-This is the first post in the series of “Memorable People I Met in the Journey of Life” on this blog.
+This is the first post in the series of “Memorable People I Met in Life” on this blog.

-I shall forever remember how amazed I was when I had her homemade cinnamon roll.
+I shall forever remember how amazed I was when I tried her homemade cinnamon roll for the first time.
 It was the best homemade pastry I’ve ever had!
-I did not expect (and didn’t want to admit) that she was such a great baker, potentially (and then proved to be) way better than myself.😉
+I did not expect (and didn’t want to admit) that she was such a great baker, potentially (and then proved to be) way better than myself. 😉

 I first met her at the parking lot of our office in Lilongwe, where she caught the sight of me in a car and said hi with a smile.
 Second and next meetings were less brief and impassive.
 Quickly I started to see her very interesting character.